Header Ad Section

 Advantages

-• Accelerates development and reduces costs.
+• Improving the development speed and reduces costs.

-• Eliminates SQL injection vulnerabilities.
+• Eliminates SQL injection vulnerabilities which enhance security threats.

 Disadvantages